Official Competition Details, Rules and Format

 • Obstacle Avoidance: The vehicle must demonstrate that it can detect and avoid obstacles.

-• Waypoint Navigation: Vehicle must prove it can find a path to a single 2 meter navigation waypoint.
+• Waypoint Navigation: Vehicle must prove it can find a path to a single two meter navigation waypoint by navigating around an obstacle.

 I.5 INDEMNIFICATION AND INSURANCE